6 Easy Steps to Clean Calphalon Pans

 Step 2: Water It Down

-After you’ve let your pan cool down, it’s time to put it under the water.
+After your pan has cooled down, place it under running water.

-Yes, you’ve read that right.
-We are not going to use the dishwasher.
+That’s right, we won’t be using the dishwasher.
 Your Calphalon pans might have been labeled dishwasher-safe, but we’re skipping that.
-We will talk more about this matter later, but trust us, you don’t want to use it for your pan.
+We will discuss this matter further, and there are reasons to consider not using the dishwasher for your pan.

 A little pressure would also be good to loosen any food stuck on it.